Deployed Works Guide

 Use this on Deployed Works

 A provider may show strong capability and commercial fit but weak sector proof.
 That does not mean they are wrong for the brief.
-It means the buyer should ask for comparable examples, transferability and what risk a diagnostic could reduce.

 Template